dyeray/podtube/README.md

 * Youtube Channels
 * iVoox Originals

 Easy to deploy to App Engine Flexible Environment or Heroku.
-Just make sure you set environment variable youtube_developer_key on your server.

 Subscribe to url [yourdomain]/?c=[channel-id]&s=[service-name] on your podcatcher to get the videos from your favourite channel.